silshack/spring2016/_posts/nataliele/2016-01-28-nataliele-turtlefunction.md

 ---
 layout: post
 author: nataliele
-title: Natalie's turtle function exercise
+title: "Natalie's turtle function exercise"
 ---

 This is my previous turtle exercise edited with a custom function: